kingprig/kingprig/README.md

 My gmail in case you need me: kingprig70@gmail.com
 Im just a random person trying to make a living with this stuff
 pls sub to my youtube
-if anyone can help me with Friday night Funkin mods (fnf mods) pls tell me on my gmail.
+if anyone can help me with Friday night Funkin mods (fnf mods) pls tell me on my gmail. rules under then next sentencee if anyone has drawing requests dm me on my discord: kingprig#0338
-if anyone has drawing requests dm me on my discord: kingprig#0338
+Rule#1 NO SENDING ME NSFW IF YOU DO YOU WILL BE BLOCKED IF YOU DO.
-NO SENDING ME NSFW IF YOU DO YOU WILL BE BLOCKED ARE REPORTED TO GITHUB MODERADORS IF YOU DO.
+NO SENDING ME SUS LINKS
-hmmm...
+Rule #3 NO DOXXING ME (Or anybody anywhere) hmmm...
 thats it
-the thing above the "hmmm..." and under the "if anyone has drawing requests thing" is a rule that everyone has to follow if they want to talk to me.
+the thing above the "hmmm..." and under the "if anyone has drawing requests thing" is are rules that everyone has to follow if they want to talk to me.
 Ill update this when I have more things to put.